-They check the orientation and layout of the deck, and that the correct script has been loaded.
-This is an internal quality control step to reduce the risk of error and help ensure correct sample processing.
+- The orientation and layout of the deck.

+- That the correct script has been loaded.

+- This is an internal quality control step to reduce the risk of error and help ensure correct sample processing.

 Bookmark 3: Hybridisation (14:45)

 14. What are thermocyclers used for?